United States Atomic Energy Commission: Public opinion and abolition of the AEC

 During the 1960s and early 1970s, the Atomic Energy Commission came under fire from opposition concerned with more fundamental ecological problems such as the pollution of air and water.
-Under the Nixon Administration, environmental consciousness grew exponentially and the first Earth Day was held on April 22, 1970.
+Under the Nixon Administration, environmental consciousness expanded, and the first Earth Day was held on April 22, 1970.
 Along with rising environmental awareness came a growing suspicion of the AEC and public hostility for their projects increased.
 In the public eye, there was a strong association between nuclear power and nuclear weapons, and even though the AEC had made a push in the late 1960s, to portray their efforts as being geared toward peaceful uses of atomic energy, criticism of the agency grew.
 The AEC was chiefly held responsible for the health problems of people living near atmospheric test sites from the early 1960s, and there was a strong association of nuclear energy with the radioactive fallout from these tests.
 Around the same time, the AEC was also struggling with opposition to nuclear power plant siting as well as nuclear testing.
 An organized push was finally made to curb the power held by the AEC, and in 1970 the AEC was forced to prepare an Environmental impact statement (EIS) for a nuclear test in northwestern Colorado as part of the initial preparation for Project Rio Blanco.

 In 1973, the AEC predicted that, by the turn of the century, one thousand reactors would be needed producing electricity for homes and businesses across the United States.
 However, after 1973, orders for nuclear reactors declined sharply as electricity demand fell and construction costs rose.
 Some partially completed nuclear power plants in the U.S. were stricken, and many planned nuclear plants were canceled.

 By 1974, the AEC's regulatory programs had come under such strong attack that Congress decided to abolish the agency.
 Supporters and critics of nuclear power agreed that the promotional and regulatory duties of the AEC should be assigned to different agencies.
 The Energy Reorganization Act of 1974 transferred the regulatory functions of the AEC to the new Nuclear Regulatory Commission (NRC), which began operations on January 19, 1975.
 Promotional functions went to the Energy Research and Development Administration which was later incorporated into the United States Department of Energy.

 Lasting through the mid-1970s, the AEC, along with other entities including the Department of Defense, National Institutes of Health, the American Cancer Society, the Manhattan Project, and various universities funded or conducted human radiation experiments.
 The government covered up most of these radiation mishaps until 1993, when President Bill Clinton ordered a change of policy.
 Nuclear radiation was known to be dangerous and deadly (from the atomic bombings of Hiroshima and Nagasaki in 1945), and the experiments were designed to ascertain the detailed effect of radiation on human health.
 In Oregon, 67 prisoners with inadequate consent to vasectomies had their testicles exposed to irradiation.
 In Chicago, 102 volunteers with unclear consent received injections of strontium and cesium solutions to simulate radioactive fallout.